atomisthq/docs/docs/user/uhura.md

 Uhura defines a [project generator](../developer/create.md) for Node projects.
 This takes an existing repository as a starting point for a new one, modifies the code, and creates a new repository for you to build on.

-To try this out, go to the [web app](https://app.atomist.com) and click the "New Project" plus icon on the left.
+To try this out, go to the [web app][] and click the "New Project" plus icon on the left.

+[web app]: https://app.atomist.com (Atomist web app)

 The globally available Uhura instance offers three starting points, each in the [atomist-seeds](https://github.com/atomist-seeds) organization, each forked from a handy public Node project.